On the Complexity of CSP-based Ideal Membership Problems: Sufficient conditions for tractability

 \subsection{The Ideal Membership Problem and \GBs}

-A possible way to answer to the \IMP~is via polynomial division.
+A possible way to solve the \IMP~is via polynomial division.
 Informally, if a remainder of division of $f_0$ by generating polynomials of $\I(\cP)$ is zero then $f_0\in\I(\cP)$.
 Let us recall some standard notations from algebraic geometry that are needed to present a division algorithm and the notion of \GBs.
 We follow notation in \cite{Cox}.

-A monomial ordering $\succ$ on $\Field[\vc x n]$ is a relation $\succ$ on $\zZ_{\geq 0}^n$, or equivalently, a relation on the set of monomials $x^{\alpha}$, $\alpha \in \zZ_{\geq 0}^n$ (see~\cite{Cox}, Definition 1, p.55).
-Each monomial $x^\alpha=x_1^{\alpha_1}\cdots x_n^{\alpha_n}$ corresponds to an $n$-tuple of exponents $\alpha =(\alpha_1,\ldots,\alpha_n)\in \mathbb{Z}^n_{\geq0}$.
+A monomial ordering $\succ$ on $\Field[\vc x n]$ is a relation $\succ$ on $\zZ_{\geq 0}^n$, or equivalently, a relation on the set of monomials $\bx^{\alpha}$, $\alpha \in \zZ_{\geq 0}^n$ (see~\cite{Cox}, Definition 1, p.55).
+Each monomial $\bx^\alpha=x_1^{\alpha_1}\cdots x_n^{\alpha_n}$ corresponds to an $n$-tuple of exponents $\alpha =(\alpha_1,\ldots,\alpha_n)\in \mathbb{Z}^n_{\geq0}$.
 This establishes a one-to-one correspondence between the monomials in $\Field[x_1,\ldots,x_n]$ and $\mathbb{Z}^n_{\geq0}$.
-Any ordering $\succ$ we establish on the space $\mathbb{Z}^n_{\geq0}$ will give us an ordering on monomials: if $\alpha \succ \beta$ according to this ordering, we will also say that $x^\alpha \succ x^\beta$.
+Any ordering $\succ$ we establish on the space $\mathbb{Z}^n_{\geq0}$ will give us an ordering on monomials: if $\alpha \succ \beta$ according to this ordering, we will also say that $\bx^\alpha \succ \bx^\beta$.

 \begin{definition} Let $\alpha =(\alpha_1,\ldots,\alpha_n),\beta=(\beta_1,\ldots,\beta_n)\in \mathbb{Z}^n_{\geq0}$ and $|\alpha| = \sum_{i=1}^n\alpha_i$, $|\beta| = ~\sum_{i=1}^n\beta_i$. \emph{Lexicographic order} and \emph{graded lexicographic order} are defined as follows. \begin{enumerate} \item We say $\alpha\succ_\lex \beta$ if the leftmost nonzero entry of the vector difference $\alpha -\beta \in \mathbb{Z}^n$ is positive.
-We will write $x^\alpha\succ_\lex x^\beta$ if $\alpha\succ_\lex\beta$. \item We say $\alpha\succ_\grlex \beta$ if $|\alpha| >|\beta|$, or $|\alpha| =|\beta|$ and $\alpha\succ_\lex \beta$. \end{enumerate} \end{definition}
+We will write $\bx^\alpha\succ_\lex \bx^\beta$ if $\alpha\succ_\lex\beta$. \item We say $\alpha\succ_\grlex \beta$ if $|\alpha| >|\beta|$, or $|\alpha| =|\beta|$ and $\alpha\succ_\lex \beta$. \end{enumerate} \end{definition}